 Many industry participants are concerned that the data requirements are too detailed with many fields serving no obvious purpose.

 Principals to SFTs must engage in 2017 to develop solutions for satisfying these complex filing requirements.
 Firms committed to satisfying them will need to conduct the classic build, buy, or outsource assessment.
 A year may appear to be enough time to finalize solutions but lessons learned from EMIR suggest otherwise.
 It would be foolish to underestimate the technical and stakeholder coordination challenges inherent in satisfying a detailed, dual-sided, reporting regime such as SFTR.

 SFTR IMPLEMENTATION PHASES

-Part of this article was originally published in the 2017 Regulatory Field Guide.
-The guide features insights from a number of our experts on important regulatory developments for asset managers in the year ahead.
-Visit bbh.com/regulatoryfieldguide to explore the guide.
+This article was originally published in the 2017 Regulatory Field Guide.
+The guide features insights from a number of our experts on key regulatory developments that will have the greatest impact for asset managers in the year ahead – and beyond.
+Click here to explore the guide.